-Table 1: Parameter Codes and Descriptions for Summary Value Data should be rounded to the number of decimal places according to Table 2.
+Table 1: Parameter Codes and Descriptions for Summary Value Data the quarterly total (or average), except for the second calendar quarter file for ozone season only reporters.
+For those files, this value is the total (or average) for just May and June.
+The value should be rounded to the number of decimal places according to Table 2.
 If there was no operation at this location during the reporting period, report zero.